Wok & Skillet

 pouring sauce over pork belly for pork belly adobo

-Then add 3 tablespoons of sugar.
-Give everything a good stir.
+Add 3 tablespoons of sugar, then give everything a good stir.

 pouring sugar over pork belly adobo

-Bring the mixture to a boil over high heat, then let it simmer (while stirring ocassionally) on a low heat, partially uncovered.
+Bring the mixture to a boil, then lower the heat and let it simmer gently, partially uncovered.

 pork belly adobo simmering in pot